omni-us/jsonargparse/DOCUMENTATION.rst

   :py:meth:`.ArgumentParser.instantiate_classes` can be used to instantiate all classes in a config object.
 For more details see :ref:`sub-classes`.

+- ``Protocol`` types are also supported the same as sub-classes.
+The protocols are not required to be ``runtime_checkable``.
+But the accepted classes must match exactly the signature of the protocol's public methods.

 - ``dataclasses`` are supported even when nested.
 Final classes, attrs' ``define`` decorator, and pydantic's ``dataclass`` decorator and ``BaseModel`` classes are supported and behave like standard dataclasses.
 For more details